Here’s a creamy vegan mushroom pasta that can be whipped up in a few steps and is full of all the delicious goodness you’ll love!

 - 6 oz silken tofu, drained

-- 3 tbsps white or sweet miso paste (see Recipe Notes)
+- 3 tablespoon shiro or white miso paste, (see Recipe Notes)

-- 2 tbsps ground toasted sesame seeds (or 1 tbsp tahini)
+- 2 tablespoon ground toasted sesame seeds, (or 1 tbsp tahini)

-- 1-2 tbsps vinegar, white or apple cider
+- 1-2 tablespoon vinegar, white or apple cider

 - salt and pepper to taste